 As with innerspring mattresses, there are different types of foams and combinations within the memory foam classification.
 There are no absolute rules when it comes to the longevity of the mattresses, although generally, they last longer than traditional innerspring mattresses.
 A good memory foam mattress might last anywhere from 10 to 15 years, but the very best ones might last even longer.

-You don't need to turn over your foam mattress, but you might need to turn it around on the bed, so that the head is where the foot used to be, from time to time to reduce chances of depressions from body weight.
+Memory foam mattresses do not need to be flipped, but you might need to turn it around on the bed from time to time, head to foot, to reduce the chances of depressions from body weight.

 Signs of Wear and Tear